-contour\data
+band data

-contour\data provides a means to color surface and volumetric objects in solid colored bands vs. the default Gouraud shading (smoothly changing colors). countour\data can contour by both nodal and cell data.
+band data provides a means to color surfaces or volumetric objects (converted to surfaces) in solid colored bands.

+band data can contour by both nodal and cell data.

-This module does not do subsetting like plume\shell , plume.
+This module does not do subsetting like plume\shell, plume.
 It is used in conjunction with these modules to change the way their output is colored.